marteinn/Madeinstockholm.se---Website/README.md

 Madeinstockholm.se - Website
 ============================

 MadeInStockholm.se website, written in Python and Flask.
-We decided to open this project as an example on how you can utilize flask+flask-admin as a static site generator and showcase a S3 deploy workflow.
+We decided to open this project as an example on how you can utilize flask+flask-admin as a static site generator and to showcase a S3 deploy workflow.

 # Requirement
 You need to have Python, pip, virtualenv and node installed before proceeding.